 We were happy, too, as we explored our first port.
 Of all our stops Westport was the liveliest (meaning it has two ice cream shops on the main street, not just one).

-We hiked up Foley Mountain for a view over the Rideau, visited Scheuermann Vineyard and Winery for a wine tasting and wood-fire pizza and then, just to completely spoil our appetites, stopped for double decker ice cream cones at Cedar Bridge Ice Cream and Candy.
+We hiked up Foley Mountain for a view over the Rideau, visited Scheuermann Vineyard and Winery for a wine tasting and wood-fire pizza and then, to completely spoil our appetites, we stopped for double decker ice cream cones at Cedar Bridge Ice Cream and Candy.

 Day 3 Westport to Chaffey’s Lock

 Best.
 Day.
 Ever.
 After a lazy start it was an easy 2.5 hour journey to Chaffey’s Lock, and we all agreed a balance between boat time and land time is the best way to enjoy a houseboat vacation on the Rideau.